Bst polymerase for isothermal DNA amplification

 |PCR-grade Water||fill up to 20 μl||fill up to 50 μl|

-A final Mg2+ concentration of 6.0 mM (as contained in the reaction buffer) is optimal for most primer-template combinations.
-However, if an individual Mg2+ optimization is essential add 25 mM MgCl2 stock solution (#PCR-266) as shown in the table below.
+A final Mg2+ concentration of 6.0 mM is optimal for most primer-template combinations.
+However, if an individual Mg2+ optimization is essential add 25 mM MgSO4 stock solution as shown in the table below.

 If amplification in no-template controls occurs the following points should be reviewed.